casangi/casadocs/docs/tasks/task_plotms.rst

       -  scan number from the *SCAN_NUMBER* column, as shown in `listobs <../../api/casatasks.rst>`__.
+      -  When averaging over scan is enabled, the first scan number of the averaged scans is used for the scan value, independent of unflagged/flagged data.

    -  *‘field’*

       -  index from the *FIELD_ID* column which references a row in the *FIELD* subtable, as shown in
          `listobs <../../api/casatasks.rst>`__.
+      -  When averaging over fields is enabled, the first field number of the averaged fields is used for the field value, independent of unflagged/flagged data.

    -  *‘time’*

       -  timestamps from the *TIME* column, converted for display to time format HH:MM:SS.S (precision depends on the interval between tick marks).
+      -  When time averaging is enabled, the average of the timestamps in each bin is used for the time values, independent of unflagged/flagged data.

    -  *‘interval’* (*‘timeint’, ‘timeinterval’, ‘time_interval’*)